savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/3eventemitter/README.md

 1. use setInterval and Math.random to create a number 1 to 20 - when it is 11 - raise an event called `sighting`.

-1. run the code and watch for the outout
+1. run the code and watch for the output

 1. when exit the program - using process - indicate how many time 11 was sighted.